stefan-hoeck/idris2-sop/src/Doc/Deriving.md

 The same goes for n-ary sums.
-Here, as a precodition, we only accept single constructor sums, otherwise we'd had to some encode the constructor as a prefix to the remainer of the list.
+Here, as a precodition, we only accept single constructor sums, otherwise we'd had to somehow encode the constructor as a prefix to the remainer of the list.
 This can be done by using the `SingletonList` predicate from `Data.SOP.Utils`.
 Otherwise, the implementation uses exactly the same combinators